prasaar/aiwhispr/README.md

 # AIWhispr

 ## Overview
 AIWhispr is a tool to enable semantic search on documents
-- It is easy to install,
+- It is easy to install.
-- Simple to cofigure
+- Simple to configure.
-- can ingest  multiple file types (txt,csv, pdf, docx,pptx, docx) from AWS S3, Azure Blob Containers, local directory path
+- Can handle multiple file formats (txt,csv, pdf, docx,pptx, docx) stored on AWS S3, Azure Blob Containers, local directory path.
 - Delivers fast semantic response to search queries,

 ## Contact